Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

 9

-When the button is released, the capacitor slowly charges to VDD (high level) through the pull-up resistor.
-The moment the button closes, the capacitor rapidly discharges to GND through the button (almost a short circuit).
-But during the bounce period when the contacts repeatedly break, the capacitor charges through the pull-up resistor—due to the RC time constant τ = R × C, the capacitor voltage doesn't instantly jump back to a high level.
+When the button is open, the capacitor charges slowly to VDD (high level) through the pull-up resistor.
+The moment the button closes, the capacitor discharges rapidly to GND through the button (almost a short circuit).
+However, during bouncing, when the contacts repeatedly open, the capacitor charges through the pull-up resistor—due to the RC time constant τ = R × C, the capacitor voltage won't jump back to high immediately.

 If R = 40kΩ (internal pull-up) and C = 100nF:

-This exposes the core difficulty of hardware debounce: the RC parameters must strike a balance between "filtering short bounces" and "not killing real, long breaks."
-Since bounce times vary greatly between different switches, it's hard for one set of parameters to cover all cases.
+This reveals the core difficulty of hardware debouncing: RC parameters must find a balance between "filtering short bounces" and "not killing real long opens," and bounce times vary greatly between different switches, making it hard for one parameter to fit all.

-τ = 10000 × 0.0000001 = 0.001s = 1msA 1ms time constant means that after 5ms, the capacitor is almost fully charged to VDD (5τ).
-For bounces under 5ms, this RC combination does provide decent filtering.
-But switches with bounces exceeding 5ms (cheap tactile switches can bounce for 10-15ms) might not be filtered cleanly.
+τ = 10000 × 0.0000001 = 0.001s = 1msA 1ms time constant means the capacitor is almost fully charged to VDD (5τ) after 5ms.
+For bounces within 5ms, this RC combination does provide good filtering.
+However, switches with bounces exceeding 5ms (cheap tactile switches can bounce for 10-15ms) might not be filtered completely.

-- Parameters are not universal: Bounce times vary greatly between switches (2ms to 20ms), making it hard for a single set of RC parameters to cover everything.
+- Parameters aren't universal: Bounce times vary significantly between switches (2ms to 20ms), so it's hard for one set of RC parameters to cover everything.

 - Extra components: Requires a capacitor, and sometimes an external resistor, increasing BOM cost and PCB area.

-- Not completely reliable: Even with RC filtering, residual bounce can still get through in extreme cases.
+- Not perfectly reliable: Even with RC filtering, residual bounce might still get through in extreme cases.

-So in practical engineering, hardware debounce is usually "a nice-to-have"—if space and cost allow, adding a capacitor is certainly better.
-But software debounce is mandatory, serving as the last line of defense to reliably handle all situations.
+Therefore, in actual engineering, hardware debouncing is usually "nice to have"—if space and cost allow, adding a capacitor is certainly better.
+But software debouncing is mandatory; as the last line of defense, it can reliably handle all situations.

-The core idea behind software debounce is simple: don't trust the first sample.
-After detecting a pin level change, we don't immediately assume the state has changed.
-Instead, we wait a while and sample again to confirm.
-Only if multiple consecutive samples agree do we consider the state to have truly changed.
+The core idea of software debouncing is simple: Don't trust the first sample.
+After detecting a pin level change, don't immediately assume the state has changed; instead, wait a while and sample again to confirm.
+Only if multiple consecutive samples are consistent do we acknowledge a real state change.

-There are several specific implementation approaches, which we will evolve through step by step:
+There are several specific implementation methods, which we will evolve step-by-step:

-Blocking delay debounce (Part 05): After detecting a change, use
+Blocking Delay Debounce (Part 05): After detecting a change,

-HAL_Delay(20)to wait, then sample again.
-Simple but has a cost—the CPU is blocked for 20ms and can't do anything else.Non-blocking timestamp debounce (Part 06): Use
+HAL_Delaywaits, then samples again.
+Simple but costly—the CPU is blocked for 20ms and can't do anything else.Non-blocking Timestamp Debounce (Part 06): Use

-HAL_GetTick()to record the time of the change, and check on each loop iteration whether enough time has passed.
-Doesn't block the CPU, but requires manually managing state variables.State machine debounce (Part 07): Uses a 7-state finite state machine to precisely manage the entire debounce and event detection process.
-This is our final and most reliable approach.
+millis()or a timer to record the time of the change and check if enough time has passed in each loop.
+Doesn't block the CPU but requires manual management of state variables.State Machine Debounce (Part 07): Uses a finite state machine with 7 states to precisely manage the entire debounce and event detection process.
+This is our final solution and the most reliable one.

-Each approach is a natural evolution of the previous one—first solving the problem in the simplest way, then using a better approach once we see the limitations.
-This "dirty-first, clean-later" learning path is much better than jumping straight to the final solution, because you understand the "why" behind every step.
+Each method is a natural evolution of the previous one—solving the problem with the simplest method first, then using a better method as issues arise.
+This "make it work, then make it right" learning path is much better than jumping straight to the final solution, because you understand the "why" behind every step.

 Our Hardware Preparation Checklist